PremiereGlobal/stim/examples/deploy/jenkins/README.md

-# Multi-cluster deployment with Stim
+# Jenkins deployment with Stim

-In this example we're deploying an instance of Grafana to two environments: `stage` and `production`.
-This differs slightly from the [basic example](../basic).
-Here, our production environment has two instances, in two different Kubernetes clusters.
-We're also pulling dynamic secrets from Vault for our database credentials.
+In this example we're deploying a Nginx container with Jenkins.
+This also uses Helm 3 and the stim version 1.3 that can run without the need of a second container in Jenkins.
+The goal is to have a simple Jenkinsfile with the logic in the deploy.sh so you can test locally.
 To run this example, simply run `stim deploy` from this directory.